noura2tarek/Data_Handling_Tasks/README.md

 This api link don't have any employee position as required.

 2- I use shared preferences to cache the employees list locally.
-by saving the response as string and then reading it from shared preferences and convert it to json again to apply modeling.
+by saving the json response as string using jsonEncode method and then reading it from shared preferences and convert it to json again using jsonDecode method to apply modeling.
 3- The cached employee list is saved in 'employeesList' key and loaded on the app start.
 4- I put the sharedPreferences static variable and its methods in shared_pref.dart with CacheHelper class (in services).